Hi, my name is Xesce, and I've been living with complex mental

 to provide.

-I don't want treatment.
-I feel I have suffered long enough.
+for me, even if I could access them.
+I feel I have suffered long

 I am mentally competent to assess my quality of life and my future